mysql/mysql-utilities/doc/man/mysqluserclone.rst

 .. option:: --force, -f

-   Drop the new user if it exists.
+   Drop the new user account if it exists before creating the new account.
+   Without this option, it is an error to try to create an account that already exists.

 .. option:: --include-global-privileges